Rishabh1501/Web-Review-Scrapper/README.md

 This App makes use of Flask Framework and is also deployed on heroku.

-Check out this link to try the app:    https://flipkart-search.herokuapp.com/
+Check out this link to try the app:    https://flipkart-search.herokuapp.com/  (Currently Inactive, Contact me if you want to try it out)